selinachu/DUCC-cTAKES-AWS/README.md

 Modification to DUCC's configuration should be performed in **_default.ducc.properties_** .
 You can manually change the parameters in this file.
 Make sure to run the <em>ducc_post_install</em> script again after modification are made.
 Changes will take effect after DUCC is restarted.

+#### <a name="heading_illegal_char">Issues with _illegal_ characters in DUCC

+DUCC will cancel a job and related processes when encountering **illegal** characters.
+This issue arises from the CollectionReader when the Job Driver is putting _illegal_ characters in the work item CAS, which cannot be XML serialized.
+Produced error message will include ```Running Ducc Containerjava.lang.RuntimeException: JP Http Client Unable to Communicate with JD```.

 ## <a name="heading_ctakes">Setting Up cTAKES

 Download the binary installation file [apache-ctakes-3.2.2-bin.tar.gz](http://www-us.apache.org/dist/ctakes/ctakes-3.2.2/apache-ctakes-3.2.2-bin.tar.gz) to _/home/ducc/_